wcrl/wcrl.github.io/_team/melanie-koren.md

 ---
 name: "Melanie Koren"
-title: "No"
+title: "N/A"
-role: "Freshman Representative"
+role: "Build Technician"
 img: "Melanie Koren.jpg"
 email: "mkoren1@binghamton.edu"
 description: "I am a first year engineering student from Long Island NY.
 I am planning to major in computer engineering.
 I have 7 years of robotics experience prior to WCRL and have gone to the VEX Worlds competition twice. "